artificialmindgames/psychological-jujitsu/README.md

 }
 ```

 The first request will begin with currentRound 1 and an empty previousTurns array.
+This is the only time that the previousTurns array
+will be empty.
+On the first turn of each subsequent round, previousTurns will show the turn information for the previous round rather
+than be empty, so that the player knows how the last round ended.
+Otherwise, previousTurns shows information for the current round only.

+Note that all the information on the current round is provided.
+This is intended to represent what the player would be able to see if
+cards were arranged on the table face upwards in order of play, a game clock and scoreboard was provided, etc. However, it is up to the bot
+to have a 'memory' or 'learn' from previous rounds.

+Some information in the game request message is redundant, but is provided for convenience so that a valid starter bot can be extremely simple.

 The HTTP response body is simply the number of the bid card to play, with mime type 'text/plain'.
 If a valid response is not received, or the response
 is not a legal move, then a card is played randomly.
 The server will report this in the next request using myResponseLegal and opponentResponseLegal.
 If a player runs out of thinking time for the match, all their remaining bids will be random, and they will only receive the game end request.
 Both players
 are made aware of this happening, because the time remaining will be zero.
 By disclosing this information, a player is not at a disadvantage for having an
 opponent run out of time, since they can adjust their strategy.
-The response value is ignored if gameEnded is true.
+The response value is ignored if gameEnded is true; the game broker always send one last
+request to the players to show them how the game ended, although no move is necessary.

-A single game server will only ever expect a player bot to play one game at a time.
+A single game broker will only ever expect a player bot to play one game at a time.

-Note that all the information on the current round is provided.
-This is intended to represent what the player would be able to see if
-cards were arranged on the table face upwards in order of play, a game clock and scoreboard was provided, etc. However, it is up to the bot
-to have a 'memory' or 'learn' from previous rounds.

-Some information in the game request message is redundant, but is provided for convenience so that a valid starter bot can be extremely simple.

 Security
 --------